Coronavirus: Expert panel recommends removing ‘clinical trial mode’ tag from Covaxin, say reports

 Additionally, Bharat Biotech had to submit updates on the safety, immunogenicity and efficacy of the vaccine from its phase 1, 2 and 3 clinical trials more regularly than Serum Institute, which has had to submit such data every 15 days, according to The Indian Express.

-This was because the company was yet to complete the late-stage trial at the time it received emergency use approval on January 3.
+This was because the company had not completed the late-stage trial at the time it received emergency use approval on January 3.
 In fact, many state officials and doctors have refused to take Covaxin before its effectiveness could be proved.

 “The company submitted the interim phase 3 trials data three-four days back,” an unidentified official of Central Drugs Standard Control Organisation told the Hindustan Times.
 “The SEC [Subject Expert Committee] looked into the phase 3 interim data before making its recommendation, which will now need to be cleared by the Drugs Controller General of India.”